Divs-2606/Searce-Activities/invoice/README.md

 # Invoice

-Invoice made using HTML and JS with features such as adding and cloning items, calculating taxes and total.
+Invoice made using HTML and JS with the following features:
+1) Adding items
+2) Cloning items
+3) Calculating taxes
+4) Calculating Total

 ## Screenshot